Rajah01/Alarm.bat/README.md

  &nbsp; &nbsp;Firewall.
 Your mileage may vary.
 Bell.exe is a copy of cmd.exe from Windows XP SP3 (32-bit Version 6.2.9200; runs under 64-bit),
  &nbsp; &nbsp;modified to display a bell icon.
-Earlier versions of cmd.exe (tested: Win95|2000) are unreliable, &nbsp; &nbsp;while later versions (Win7|10) are not downwardly compatible with earlier Windows versions.
+Earlier versions of cmd.exe (tested: Win95|2000) are unreliable, &nbsp; &nbsp;while later versions (Win7|10) are not downwardly compatible with prior Windows versions.

 ------------------------